MikeDepies/Svelte-Resource-Guide/readme.md

 >__Note__: If you want to make sure the socket never closes, you can simply import the websocket to the root of your application and just passively watch it to keep the unsubscribe from occuring.

+We will only have one websocket connection open so we declare the `_websocket` at the top level (i.e. singleton).
+>This bridge between establishing a connection and the svelte store could probably be cleaned up to remove the need for the backing `_websocket` variable

 ```typescript
 const wsUrl = WEBSOCKET //ex: ws://localhost:8080
 let _websocket: WebSocket | undefined